-(7) The purchased service commitment includes the maximum penalty we would incur if we do not meet our minimum volume commitment over the remaining term of the agreement under certain contracts.
-See Note 19 of the Notes to the consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of our Form 10-K for the year ended December 31, 2022 filed on March 7, 2023 for further detail of our purchased service commitment.

-(8) Short-term borrowings shown in the table were provided by our Credit Facility and reduced our availability under the related Credit Agreement.
-See Note 9 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements" for further detail of our Credit Facility.

-(9) These include other current liabilities reflected in our unaudited condensed consolidated balance sheets as of September 30, 2023, including accounts payable and accrued expenses as detailed at Note 8 to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements".
+- (7) The purchased service commitment includes the maximum penalty we would incur if we do not meet our minimum volume commitment over the remaining term of the agreement under certain contracts.
+See Note 19 of the Notes to the consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of our Form 10-K for the year ended December 31, 2022 December 31, 2023 filed on March 7, 2023 February 26, 2024 for further detail of our purchased service commitment. - (8) Short-term borrowings shown in the table were provided by our Credit Facility and reduced our availability under the related Credit Agreement.
+See Note 9 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements" for further detail of our Credit Facility. - (9) These include other current liabilities reflected in our unaudited condensed consolidated balance sheets as of September 30, 2023 March 31, 2024, including accounts payable and accrued expenses as detailed at Note 8 of the Notes to the unaudited condensed consolidated financial statements included in Part I, Item 1, "Financial Statements".

-Our primary sources of funding include operating cash flows and access to capital markets.
-There are statutory, regulatory, and debt covenant limitations that affect our ability to access the capital market for funds.
+Our primary sources of funding include operating cash flows, available borrowing capacity under the Credit Facility, and access to capital markets.
+There in addition, there are statutory, regulatory, and debt covenant limitations that affect our ability to access the capital market for funds.
 Management believes that such limitations will not impact our ability to meet our ongoing short-term cash obligations.
 Management continuously monitors our liquidity position and adjustments are made to the balance between sources and uses of funds as deemed appropriate.
 Our management is not aware of any events that are reasonably likely to have a material adverse effect on our liquidity, capital resources, or operations.
 In addition, our management is not aware of any regulatory recommendations regarding liquidity, which if implemented, would have a material adverse effect on us.